Maintain your Pipeline and Nurture your CRM Leads14 Feb 2022

-In the CRM world, a pipeline refers to the potential business you and your sales team are trying to win in a particular time frame.
-In order to maintain the pipeline, you want to make sure you have enough potential deals lined up (and moving through your sales process) to make sure you meet target.
+In the CRM world, a sales pipeline refers to the potential business you and your sales team are trying to win in a particular time frame.
+In order to maintain the pipeline, you want to make sure you have enough potential deals lined up (and moving through your sales process) to make sure you meet your target.
 Nurturing your Leads, on the other hand, is all about building the foundation of a relationship with the person you are trying to do business with.

-In my opinion (and there are plenty of other ones out there), a CRM solution plays a very specific role in a business.
+A CRM solution plays a very specific role in a business.
 You’ll see it shorthanded as a tool for “organisation” or “efficiency”—in reality, a properly implemented system does so much more than that.

-Essential #2: Pay attention and stay focused
+Essential #2: Pay Attention and Stay Focused

 Watch and learn